 As one of the leading causes of wrongful deaths in the US each year, it’s no surprise that there are so many questions when it comes to the topic of nursing home neglect.

-According to the National Center for Victims of Crime, over 75% of reported elder abuse is verbal or neglect, meaning tragically there are instances of neglect happening in nursing homes across the country every day.
+According to the National Center for Victims of Crime, over 75% of reported elder abuse is verbal or neglect, meaning tragically there are instances of nursing home neglect happening across the country every day.

-If your family member or loved one is either moving into residential living or currently lives in a nursing home and you’re concerned about their safety, our frequently asked questions will help to answer some of the questions you may be asking;
+If your family member or loved one is either moving into residential living or currently lives in a nursing home and you’re concerned about their safety or that they are experiencing nursing home neglect, our frequently asked questions will help to answer some of the questions you may be asking;

 There are two types of neglect that occurs within a nursing home setting:

-While physical neglect can be easier to spot, emotional neglect is also a very common type of abuse that happens in nursing homes in Arizona as well as across the US.
+While physical nursing home neglect can be easier to spot, emotional nursing home neglect is also a very common type of abuse that happens in nursing homes in Arizona as well as across the US.

-The signs of emotional neglect are often more subtle, some of the more common signs of emotional neglect include:
+The signs of emotional nursing home neglect are often more subtle, some of the more common signs of emotional neglect include:

 Emotional abuse can be tougher to prove as it typically happens over a longer period of time or even behind closed doors.
 The more common signs listed above can be spotted by visitors or loved ones but often over a period of time as their family member’s behavior typically declines.